 If they pull up to your home, and you have no egg cartons, the eggs are dirty, your coop isn’t very pleasant, and your chickens look sickly, then they won’t want your product.

 In our case, we are in the process of setting up u-pick areas.
 This is a big thing around our area.
 People love the experience of being able to pick their own products without having to do the work of tending to it.

 So we had to plant some extra berry patches, get the pails ordered for picking, and create a nice little area where people can pay, pick up their pails, purchase some berries that were already picked, and maybe pick up a few extra items while there.

 Or if you plan on starting a business such as hauling and delivery, you’ll need to purchase a truck or clean-up the one you have so it is ready to look good when delivering a service that people are willing to pay for.
 This is actually our oldest son’s idea.
 He has a truck and found a great deal on mulch.

-Whatever your monetizing idea is, you need to make sure that whatever tools you need are available, you’ll want to look pleasing to your visitors, and be sure to look professional too.
+Whatever your monetizing idea is, you need to make sure that whatever tools you need are available, you’ll have to look pleasing to your visitors and be sure to look professional too.